thomas051083/psd-psw/_pswlf-2020/0c-jobspecific.md

 <div style="text-align: right"><a href="#top">Back to top</a></div>

 #### <font color="darkorange"><b>Human Resource</b></font> <a name="hr"></a>
-Regardless of your role in the HR value-chain, boost your fitness in foundational competencies applicable to all HR officers.
+<font size="4">Regardless of your role in the HR value-chain, boost your fitness in foundational competencies applicable to all HR officers.
 Learn about trending topics in areas such as:
 <br>• Managing Multi-generational Workplaces
 <br>• HR Analytics
-<br>• Use of Technology to Increase Productivity of HR Functions
+<br>• Use of Technology to Increase Productivity of HR Functions</font>

 #### <font color="darkorange"><b>Service Delivery</b></font> <a name="service"></a>
-These are exciting times to be involved in service planning and delivery work.
-Spotlighting core domains of the Refreshed Service Competency Framework 2020, check out the <b><i>Virtual Learning Series - Building A Future-Ready Service Community</i></b> happening from Sep – Nov 2020 featuring an invigorating line-up of varied speakers/trainers from the public and private sectors (e.g. speakers from DBS, HDB and workshops by Ron Kaufman and Rohei).
+<font size="4">These are exciting times to be involved in service planning and delivery work.
+Spotlighting core domains of the Refreshed Service Competency Framework 2020, check out the <b><i>Virtual Learning Series - Building A Future-Ready Service Community</i></b> happening from Sep – Nov 2020 featuring an invigorating line-up of varied speakers/trainers from the public and private sectors (e.g. speakers from DBS, HDB and workshops by Ron Kaufman and Rohei).</font>

 #### <font color="darkorange"><b>Regulation and Enforcement</b></font> <a name="regulation"></a>
-You support Singapore’s transformation to becoming a Smart Nation governed with enlightened and enabling policies and regulation.
-Learn how smart regulation principles are being applied by public sector agencies in policy-making and gain practical pointers for front-line enforcement officers handling increasingly challenging ground situations.
+<font size="4">You support Singapore’s transformation to becoming a Smart Nation governed with enlightened and enabling policies and regulation.
+Learn how smart regulation principles are being applied by public sector agencies in policy-making and gain practical pointers for front-line enforcement officers handling increasingly challenging ground situations.</font>

 <table>
        <col width="70%">